duonghvu/PM-Copilot-by-Product-Faculty/README.md

 It’s time to become a 100x Product Manager.

-[Built by Product Faculty’s #1 AI PM Certification](https://maven.com/product-faculty/ai-product-management-certification?promoCode=git): trusted by 3,000+ PMs (1,000+ reviews) learning how to build and operate AI-native products.
+Built by Product Faculty: We run [#1 AI PM Certification](https://maven.com/product-faculty/ai-product-management-certification?promoCode=git) - trusted by 3,000+ PMs (1,000+ reviews) learning how to build and operate AI-native products.

 ---